P016D

 What P016D means

-P016D indicates a correlation fault between the crankshaft position sensor and the Bank 2 exhaust camshaft position sensor.
+Under the correlation-fault definition used by several manufacturers, P016D indicates a fault between the crankshaft position sensor and the Bank 2 exhaust camshaft position sensor.
 This is the exhaust-cam equivalent of P016C.
 It means the PCM detected that the Bank 2 exhaust cam actual timing position deviates from the desired position beyond the calibrated tolerance.

-The fault mechanism is identical to other cam correlation codes: a malfunctioning phaser, a failed or blocked oil control valve, inadequate oil pressure, or a timing chain that has stretched or skipped.
-On V-type engines the Bank 2 exhaust cam is often the last cam in the chain run, meaning a small amount of overall chain stretch may appear here first as the accumulated slack is greatest at that point.
+The fault mechanism matches other cam correlation codes: a malfunctioning phaser, a failed or blocked oil control valve, inadequate oil pressure, or a timing chain that has stretched or skipped.
+On V-type engines the Bank 2 exhaust cam is often the last cam in the chain run, so a small amount of overall chain stretch can appear here first because accumulated slack is greatest at that point.

-Repair strategy should begin with non-invasive checks: oil level and condition, OCV electrical integrity, and scan tool actuation of the OCV.
+Be aware that the generic OBD-II standard defines P016D as Excessive Time To Enter Closed Loop Fuel Pressure Control, a fuel-system fault; confirm the intended meaning against manufacturer service data before diagnosing.
+For the cam-correlation form, begin with non-invasive checks such as oil level and condition, OCV electrical integrity, and scan tool actuation of the OCV.
 Mechanical disassembly for chain or phaser inspection should only follow if the simpler checks do not identify a root cause.

 Common causes